A better way to assess candidates

 Theme Park Hero and Cognify

-Back in 2015, the team at Revelian had a theory: that we could use ‘serious’ games to assess the kinds of aptitudes and traits that are critical for almost every jobs, such as learning ability, processing speed, numerical reasoning, spatial awareness, problem-solving and more.
+Back in 2015, the team at Revelian had a theory: that we could use ‘serious’ games to assess the kinds of aptitudes and traits that are critical for almost every jobs, such as learning ability, numerical reasoning, spatial awareness, problem-solving and more.
 We’d been creating highly respected, accurate and scientific psychometric assessments for over 15 years and while they were effective, they weren’t very engaging or enjoyable for candidates.
 And with employers increasingly focusing on offering a positive candidate experience and wanting to differentiate themselves as an employer of choice, we felt the market was ready for a new way of assessing job-critical skills that also appealed to candidates.

 The good news: our first game, Theme Park Hero, accurately and validly predicts general mental ability (also known as cognitive ability), which is the fastest, simplest and most effective way to predict future performance at work across all roles and industries.
 It’s a ‘serious game’ in the sense that it does has a primary purpose other than fun – that is, assessing candidate abilities – but the great news for employers and candidates alike is that it’s also engaging, immersive and enjoyable with 80% of candidates preferring it to more traditional forms of assessment.